-A measure of transit time over the Network, delivered by the infrastructure given its configuration (as measured by Transit Time - Infrastructure Configuration Capability) and maintenance requirements (including the simulated transit time impact of temporary speed restrictions).
-The transit time impact of temporary speed restrictions is determined by applying the temporary speeds restrictions in place on the Network to a simulation model designed to determine the total of time lost by reference Indicative Service subject to each temporary speed restriction.
+^{3-} A measure of transit time over the Network, delivered by the infrastructure given its configuration (as measured by Transit Time - Infrastructure Configuration Capability) and maintenance requirements (including the simulated transit time impact of temporary speed restrictions).
+The transit time impact of temporary speed restrictions is determined by applying the temporary speeds restrictions in place on the Network to a simulation model designed to determine the total of time lost by reference Indicative to a Service with the Service Envelope characteristics subject to each temporary speed restriction.
 Reported on the basis of average speed.

-Separate reporting will be undertaken in relation to an Indicative Service (or an average of Interim Services as applicable) over each Pricing Zone.
+^{4-}Separate reporting will be undertaken in relation to an Indicative Service (or an average of Interim Services as applicable) over each Pricing Zone.
 Reported performance will only relate to that on the Network.